lccc-project/lccc/docs/lcrust/formats/rlib.md

 The `compiler_id` field is an offset into the file's string table which refers to a Null-terminated UTF-8 string that is a meaningful, but implementation-defined representation of the compiler that produced the file.
 This field is provided for diagnostic purposes, and should be ignored by implementations.

+The `crate_edition` field is set to the edition of the crate as follows:
+* `0` means rust2015
+* `1` means rust2018
+* `2` means rust2021
+* `3` means rust202X
+* Additional values are reserved and should not appear.
+Implementations should reject such values.

+Whether or not an implementation supports crate_edition `3` is implementation-defined.

 The `crate_flags` field is the flags set for the crate, as follows:
 - `no_std`  (0x00000001): The crate uses the `#[no_std]` crate-level attribute
 - `no_core` (0x00000002): The crate uses the `#[no_core]` crate-level attribute

 All other flags have undefined meaning.
 Implementations should not set those flags and should ignore them when reading.

+`crateid` is set to the an implementation-defined value other than `0` that is likely unique from any other crate being linked together.

 The `stability` field shall contain a value of the `Stability` enum, defined below, representing the stability of the crate.